jagankumar-egov/swm/README.md

     aws ssm put-parameter --type String --name /serverless-java/dev/rds_username --value rdsusername aws ssm put-parameter --type String --name /serverless-java/dev/rds_password --value rdspassword

+If you want to use SecureString you'll need to update the serverless.yml file to tell it to decrypt the value with the ~true flag:

+    ${ssm:/path/to/secureparam~true}

 ## Build

     mvn clean package